SPECIAL OFFER! 30% OFF ON WHOLE HOUSE REPIPE SERVICES!

 These ranges reflect PEX repiping costs.
 Copper repiping typically adds 40-60% to the total price.
 Use our repipe cost calculator above to get a personalized estimate for your specific home.

-Homes built before 1970 often have galvanized steel pipes that corrode from the inside out.
-If your home has galvanized plumbing, replacement isn’t a question of if—it’s a question of when.
+Homes built before 1970 commonly have galvanized steel pipes that corrode from the inside out.
+If your home has galvanized plumbing, replacement is not a question of if, it’s a question of when.

-Galvanized pipes develop rust and mineral buildup that restricts water flow over time.
-You might notice rusty or discolored water when you first turn on a faucet, low water pressure throughout the house, visible corrosion on exposed pipes in your garage or basement, or frequent leaks at pipe joints.
+Over time, galvanized pipes develop rust and mineral buildup that restricts water flow.
+Common signs include rusty or discolored water when you first turn on a faucet, low water pressure throughout the house, visible corrosion on exposed pipes in your garage or basement, and frequent leaks at pipe joints.

-Replacing galvanized pipes often costs 10-20% more than standard repiping.
-The additional labor comes from removing corroded fittings, addressing any water damage from previous leaks, and sometimes rerouting pipe runs where the original galvanized lines have failed.
+The additional cost comes from removing corroded fittings, addressing water damage from previous leaks, and sometimes rerouting pipe runs where the original galvanized lines have failed.

-If you’re wondering how much to replace galvanized pipes in your specific situation, our calculator provides estimates based on your home’s size and fixture count.
+If you’re wondering what it will cost to replace galvanized pipes in your specific situation, our calculator provides estimates based on your home’s size and fixture count.

-Cost to Replace Plumbing in an Old House
+How Much Does It Cost to Replace Plumbing in an Old House?

 Repiping a house built before 1980 involves unique challenges that affect your final cost.
 Older homes often have mixed pipe materials from decades of patch repairs—galvanized steel connected to copper, polybutylene sections, or other combinations that require careful planning to address.